lh070355/good_night/README.md

             - reference
                 - [mysql - Order by column should have index or not? - Database Administrators Stack Exchange](https://dba.stackexchange.com/questions/11031/order-by-column-should-have-index-or-not)
 - APIs
+    - put general exception handlers in `ApplicationController` for simplicity
     - only accept the pre-defined parameters for security
     - RelationsController
         - `POST` /relation